 For retinoids to work, you must use them on a continuous basis.
 You may also need to switch products over time.

 Retinoids are used to help reduce the appearance of fine lines and wrinkles.
 These types of wrinkles develop in the surface of your skin.
-If you’re trying to target deep wrinkles, talk to your dermatologist to discuss the different options available to you.
+If you’re trying to address deeper wrinkles, talk with your dermatologist to discuss the different options available to you.

 - Retinyl palmitate.
-This is the least potent OTC retinoid.
+This is the least-potent OTC retinoid.
 You may want to consider this option if you have sensitive or excessively dry skin and minimal wrinkling.

 - Tretinoin.
 This is a potent retinoid available by prescription only.
 You may want to consider this option if you’ve tried retinol and are seeking stronger pro-aging support.

 - Tazarotene.
 This is the most powerful retinoid, available by prescription only.
 If your skin tolerates retinoid products well and you’re looking for enhanced results, you may want to consider this option.

 You should always do a skin patch test before adding a new product to your routine: